The A123 FAQ for Giant Scale and IMAC

 *

 Lordy.. well; there's an awful lot of chargers out there that'll handle LiFe now..
-FMA's Cellpro and Multi-4 are my personal favorites since they accommodate balance charging with just one three wire connection to the pack and with a simple adapter can balance charge, check individual cell voltages and produce a reliable reading on the percentage of charge in the pack right through the switch chargeport.
-There's a fair number of charger reviews on RCU and plenty of opinions out there.. in my experience, if a pack can be easily checked and balance charged via the switch chargeport, the chance of a pack or charger issue ruining your day are reduced by a potentially dramatic degree.
-See our Setup Guide for a charger discussion and various setups.
+FMA's Cellpro and Multi-4 are my personal on the field favorites since they accommodate balance charging with just one three wire connection to the pack and with a simple adapter can balance charge, check individual cell voltages and produce a reliable reading on the percentage of charge in the pack right through the switch chargeport. (switch mod may be required, see the setup guide!)
+Hitec's X4 is an excellent multi-port charger at it's price-point that has a cycler in it and it's easily upgraded to single cable charging with our available adapter.
+Since it's quite a bit larger than the FMA Multi-4, I prefer it for 'bench work'.
+You'll find there's a fair number of charger reviews on the modeling discussion websites with plenty of opinions out there.. in my experience, if a pack can be easily checked and balance charged via the switch chargeport, the chance of a pack or charger issue ruining your day are reduced by a potentially dramatic degree.
+See our Setup Guide for charger and cabling discussions and various setup solutions.

 *